inside.ewu.edu

 Pre-requisites: sophomore standing or permission of the instructor.

 In this studio course, students develop skills and cultivate conceptual concerns related to the fiber and textile arts.
-Traditional and experimental materials will be used to explore such techniques as dyeing, looping, felting, weaving, piecing, and quilting.
-Critiques and discussions will be informed by lectures, articles, and independent research.
+Traditional and experimental materials are used to explore such techniques as dyeing, looping, felting, weaving, piecing, and quilting.
+Critiques and discussions are informed by lectures, articles, and independent research.

 THTR 396.
 EXPERIMENTAL COURSE.
 1-5 Credits.